Canon SL1 vs Olympus E-M10 III

 It is notable that the SL1 has a microphone port, which is missing on the E-M10 III.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The E-M10 III is a recent model that features in the current product line-up of Olympus.
-In contrast, the SL1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the SL1 was succeeded by the Canon SL2.
+Both the SL1 and the E-M10 III have been discontinued, but can regularly be found used on ebay.
+The SL1 was replaced by the Canon SL2, while the E-M10 III was followed by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what conclusions can be drawn?
 Is the Canon SL1 better than the Olympus E-M10 III or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.